I am a 48 year resident of New Hampshire, living in Nashua.

-Since my election to the Governor's Council, I have worked hard to minimize the practice of awarding NO BID contracts and retroactive contracts.
+Since my election to the Governor's Council, I have worked hard to minimize the practice of awarding unnecessary NO BID contracts and retroactive contracts.
 I have also tried to make sure that the state is getting the best value for services purchased, thereby saving taxpayer money.
+I also began the practice of holding Public Hearings for those people nominated by our Governor to lead our important state agencies.

 I have served as the Chair of the Senate Judiciary Committee, Chair of the Senate Transportation Committee, Vice Chair of the Senate Environment Committee and as a member of many other Senate Committees, including Capital Budget, Health and Human Services, Public Affairs, Rules, Wildlife and Recreation, and Economic Development.